nimbus-gateway/Flower-With-MLflow/README.md

-# Flower with MlFlow for Custom Dataset
+# Flower with MLflow for Custom Dataset

 ### Installing Dependencies

-Uses https://github.com/nimbus-gateway/cords-semantics-lib/tree/main for mlflow tagging
+Uses https://github.com/nimbus-gateway/cords-semantics-lib/tree/main for MLflow tagging

 Project dependencies (such as `torch` and `flwr`) are defined in `pyproject.toml`.
 You can install the dependencies by invoking `pip`: